 A Guide To Rental Applications For Landlords [+Free Template]

-Collecting rental applications is a key stage in the tenant selection process.
-Gather key tenant information such as the prospective tenant's personal details, income, and rental history.
+Collecting rental applications is key to tenant selection.
+Gather essential info like personal details, income, and rental history.

 Rental applications give you key insights into a tenant’s suitability, but the data a rental application holds is of little value if you don’t know what to look for and how to interpret it.